figurate/figurate-user-guide/guide/constellations.md

 ## Gradle Plugin

 Figurate provides a gradle plugin to make it simple to add constellations to your application, without needing to worry about compatibility issues between bundles across different constellations.
+You apply the constellation plugin as
+follows:

+`apply plugin: 'constellations'`

 # Configurations